freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1730.1

-After all that is done, send them to the main menu with `Thank you for returning your bike` as the message.
+After all that is done, send them to the main menu with `Thank you for returning your bike.` as the message.

 #### HINTS